massgov/mayflower/patternlab/styleguide/source/_patterns/03-organisms/feedback/mass-feedback-success-thankyou.md

 ### Description
-This Pattern contains the markup for the feedback form success and thanky you panels
+This Pattern contains the markup for the feedback form success and thank you panels

 ### Status
 * Stable as of 5.0.0